Please see 2021 – 2022 Competition Dairy page for details for this session.

 A Monochrome work toned entirely in a single colour will remain a monochrome work able to stand in the black and white category.’

 The emphasis should be on encouragement as well as advice on improving technique and composition – especially for Beginners as we are particularly keen to encourage our newer members to participate in these competitions.
+We usually have SPF judges who ought comply with their criteria, especially for our Annual competitions.

 The titles of Set Subjects may be interpreted quite broadly to encourage imagination as well as participation, bearing in mind that the judge’s decision may be different from yours.